 Turn Windows features on or off

-In earlier versions of Windows, to turn a feature off you had to uninstall it completely from your computer.
-In this version of Windows, the features remain stored on your hard disk, so you can turn them back on if you want to.
+To turn a feature off in earlier versions of Windows, you had to uninstall it completely from your computer.
+In this version of Windows, the features remain stored on your hard disk so you can turn them back on if you want to.
 Turning off a feature does not uninstall the feature, and it does not reduce the amount of hard disk space used by Windows features.

 Click the Start

 , click Control Panel